Introduction (Click here or scroll down for Images)

 - Newcastle: Cha Cha | FGB | HMC | Katriona | Kerrie Hanna | KVLR | Leo Boyd | Lost Lines | MWAK | SzuSzu (September)

-In the images that follow, we turn to instances of street art or graffiti art in sectional (identifiably CNR or PUL) areas.
-We begin with examples of street artists hired to paint sectional (CNR or PUL) pieces, and then to street artists painting social messages, and then turn to cases that – it might be argued – are works of street art (without any qualification) might be a direct competitor to murals.
+In the images that follow, we (finally?!) turn to instances of street art or graffiti art in sectional (identifiably CNR or PUL) areas.
+We begin with examples of street artists hired to paint sectional (CNR or PUL) pieces, and then to street artists painting social messages, and then turn to cases that – it might be argued – are works of street art (without any qualification) that might be a direct competitor to murals.

 In June, 2011, Glasgow street artist SMUG reproduced a photograph of the funeral cortège of Richard Mussen on the Shankill (X00490).

-In 2013 and 2014, street artist JMK painted two murals in Tigers Bay, on the WWII blitz (2013) and on different roles taken during WWI (2014).
+In 2013 and 2014, street artist JMK painted two murals in Tiger’s Bay, on the WWII blitz (2013) and on different auxiliary roles taken during WWI (2014).
+(In 1995, JMK was a member of Farset Artists, which painted a Great Hunger mural in the New Lodge.)

 In 2020, street artist Glen Molloy painted The Relief Of Derry in Tullyally, Londonderry (X07156).